-- 1. As requested, the secretariat has prepared a revised version of MTN.GNG/NG10/W/10.
+- 1. Following the fourth revision of MTN.GNG/NG10/W/9, the secretariat has prepared a revised version of MTN.GNG/NG10/W/10.
 The present note only registers specific issues proposed for negotiations and should not be considered as a position paper.
 In particular, it does not describe the reasons which delegations have had in proposing these issues, nor does it indicate the way in which they intend to approach them. - 2.
 This note has been prepared on the secretariat's own responsibility.
 Neither its contents, nor the way or order in which the issues have been presented commit any delegation.
 Furthermore the listing of issues is without prejudice to additional or new issues being raised in the course of the negotiations.